-(a) where the development is to be serviced by The Level I and Level II groundwater assessments groundwater and as determined through a prepared reviewed. have been and hydrogeological assessment conducted by a Hydrogeological Study findings indicate that qualified professional, that there is an quality and quantity of the groundwater is sufficient on the Amended and Additional lands so that adequate supply of ground water to service the and development that proposed individual lots can be sufficiently serviced with the development will not adversely affect wells. aroundwater supply in adiacent developments; (b) that there is sufficient traffic capacity to The Traffic Impact Study submitted in support of service the development: the application concludes that the number of site generated trips are low.
+The Level I and Level II groundwater assessments have been prepared and reviewed.
+Hydrogeological Study findings indicate that quality and quantity of the groundwater is sufficient on the Amended and Additional lands so that individual lots can be sufficiently serviced with wells.

+(b) that there is sufficient traffic capacity to service the development;

+The Traffic Impact Study submitted in support of the application concludes that the number of site generated trips are low.
 As Frenchman Road volumes are also low, the site generated trips are not expected to have any significant impact to the performance of Frenchman Road.
 Staff concurs with this summation and has accepted the study.
-Nova Scotia Transportation and Infrastructure Renewal (NSTIR) accepted the final Traffic Impact Study prepared for the additional 53 residential lots and single detached dwelling units within the total of a residential subdivision accommodating a maximum of 111 residential single detached dwelling units.
+Nova Scotia Transportation and Infrastructure Renewal (NSTIR) accepted the final Traffic Impact Study prepared for the additional 53 residential lots and single detached dwelling units within the overall total of a residential subdivision accommodating a maximum of 111 residential single detached dwelling units.

-- (c) the types of land uses to be included in the development which may include a mix of residential, associated public or privatelyowned community facilities, home-based offices, day cares, small-scale bed and breakfasts, forestry and agricultural uses: - The proposed DA allows for 53 additional single detached dwelling units and an overall total of 111 unit residential lots to accommodate 111 single detached dwelling units. - (d) whether soil conditions and other relevant criteria to support on-site sewage disposal systems can be met; - All lots are proposed to be serviced with on site septic systems which will be constricted to NS Department of Environment and Labour standards for septic systems. - (e) the lot frontages and yards required to minimize the extent of road development, to cluster building sites on the parcel and provide for appropriate fire safety separations; - The hybrid type of residential development minimizes extent of public road development through the creation of 12 flag lots with 20 foot road frontages which has the overall effect of substantially reducing the road length while maintaining lot sizes adequate for fire separation.
+(c) the types of land uses to be included in the development which may include a mix of residential, associated public or privately-owned community facilities, home-based offices, day cares, small-scale bed and breakfasts, forestry and agricultural uses;

+The proposed DA allows for 53 additional single detached dwelling units and an overall total of 111 unit residential lots to accommodate 111 single detached dwelling units.

+(d) whether soil conditions and other relevant criteria to support on-site sewage disposal systems can be met; All lots are proposed to be serviced with on site septic systems which will be constricted to NS Department of Environment and Labour standards for septic systems.

+(e) the lot frontages and yards required to minimize the extent of road development, to cluster building sites on the parcel and provide for appropriate fire safety separations; The hybrid type of residential development minimizes extent of public road development through the creation of 12 flag lots with 20 foot road frontages which has the overall effect of substantially reducing the road length while maintaining lot sizes adequate for fire separation.